jankenshow/PointCloudSequenceViewer/README.md

 # TODO

-- Display pcd_file name of currently shown point cloud on top-left of viewer window.
+- [] Display pcd_file name of currently shown point cloud on top-left of viewer window.
-- Automatically and Intermittently switches the displayed point cloud to next one, which can be configured by args/keydown-on-window.
+- [] Automatically and intermittently switches the displayed point cloud to next one, which can be configured by args/keydown-on-window.
+    - As for now, intermittently switching functionality with left/right keydown.
+- [] Keyboard callback to save screenshots (for all frames).
+- [] save/load camera configuration
+    - [x] save function
+    - [] save path option
+    - [] load function
+    - [] load option
-- Function to load multiple array of 3d bboxes/labels, in which an element (list of 3d bboxes/labels) is corresponding to single pcd_file.
+- [] Function to load multiple array of 3d bboxes/labels, in which an element (list of 3d bboxes/labels) is corresponding to single pcd_file.
+    - [x] load single frame annotation file(3d bboxes/labels).
-- Show these 3d bboxes/labels of currently shown point cloud.
+    - [x] Show these 3d bboxes/labels of currently shown point cloud.
+    - [x] options to load annotation files
+    - [] switch annotation to next/back one, when frame changes.
+    - [] size, extent clipping for bbox.
-- Update cmake so as to be able to build on ubuntu.
+- [] Update cmake so as to be able to build on ubuntu.
+- [] Optimizing build like -O3 option.

 <!-- # 気になるところ